zhuangpeixian/Peixian-Zhuang/index.md

-2019 IEEE International Symposium on Parallel and Distributed Processing with Applications, 2019 International Conference on Computer Science and Application Engineering, 2018 IEEE International Conference on Wireless Communications and Signal Processing, 2020 and 2018 International Conference on Artificial Intelligence and Security，etc.
+2019 IEEE International Symposium on Parallel and Distributed Processing with Applications, 2019 International Conference on Computer Science and Application Engineering, 2018 IEEE International Conference on Wireless Communications and Signal Processing, 2020 and 2018 International Conference on Artificial Intelligence and Security, etc.

 ### Journal Editors
 Computer Methods in Biomechanics and Biomedical Engineering: Imaging & Visualization,